Gray Cat memories

 i want to write more about things that always tickled me. i'm pretty idiosyncratic, i suppose, and gray fit right in.

-he seemed monumentally un-skittish. he seemed to notice all noises, but loud noises usually didn't faze him. i had to vacuum around him, with my loud cannister vacuum cleaner. not because he was stubborn, i think, but because he quickly recognized it was not a threat. in fact, on a whim i couldn't resist, i tried to vacuum his coat with one of the softer attachments, and not only did he seem to like it, after that he would show up each time i started vacuuming, to get vacuumed again! that seems, unusual. maybe he has a highly developed sense of irony - but it just seemed a practical enjoyment, discovered through a lack of tension. what's that joke about cats? a "zen master taking a break for one incarnation", indeed.
+he seemed monumentally un-skittish. he seemed to notice all noises, but loud noises usually didn't faze him. i had to vacuum around him, with my loud cannister vacuum cleaner. not because he was stubborn, i think, but because he quickly recognized it was not a threat. in fact, on a whim i couldn't resist, i tried to vacuum his coat with one of the softer attachments, and not only did he seem to like it, after that he would show up each time i started vacuuming, to get vacuumed again! that seems, unusual. maybe he has a highly developed sense of irony - but it just seemed a practical enjoyment, discovered through a lack of tension. what's that joke about cats? a "zen master taking a break for one incarnation". indeed.

 (i also wonder whether his un-skittishness might be the kind of stoicism of one that has survived real threats, and doesn't waste time or energy on the things that aren't.)